 - Next, select a file system and volume label for the SSD, and click Next.
-If you are creating a volume for the first time, we recommed going with the default entries on every step.
+If you are creating a volume for the first time, we recommend using the default entries on every step.

 - Finally, verify the details and click Finish.

-If an SSD has not been initialized or the data on it has corrupted due to some reason, Windows 11 won’t be recognizing the drive.
-In which case, initializing the drive and creating a new volume on it would help fix the issue.
+If an SSD has not been initialized or the data on it has corrupted for some reason, Windows 11 won’t recognize the drive.
+In this case, initializing the drive and creating a new volume would help fix the issue.